My mom made a lot of bread when I was growing up, but the one I remember best is Challah bread.

 Somehow, though, I didn’t get around to trying it myself until last week.
 I made a loaf of challah bread and we ate it in 2 days (1/3 went to being eaten plain, another 1/3 went to these paninis, and the last 1/3 was made into the best french toast I’ve ever had).

 Also, I cooked it just a couple of minutes too long, so the outside was really, really dark.
 It tasted fine, but I couldn’t manage to take any pictures of it that didn’t make it look like deeply burnt bread.
 I showed Bart the photos on the viewfinder of the camera (so we’re talking a tiny image), and his first comment was, “It looks kind of . . .dark.”

-Obviously I had no choice but to make another loaf.
+Obviously I had no choice but to make another loaf of challah bread.
 And we’ve eaten paninis again.
 And french toast.
 And slices with jam.
 No one’s complained.

 In the bowl of a stand mixer fitted with the dough hook, mix the eggs, egg yolk, melted butter, and water together.
 Add the remaining dough ingredients and knead at low speed for about 5 minutes, until the dough is tacky but not sticky (you can add a couple of more tablespoons of flour if you really need to, but don't over-flour it)

 While it kneads, whisk together the egg white and water for the egg wash and refrigerate.

 Spray a large mixing bowl with cooking spray, then put the dough in it and cover with plastic wrap or a kitchen towel.
 Let rise in a warm place (I often turn my oven on for about 90 seconds, then turn it back off and let my dough rise in there) until doubled, about 1½-2 hours.

 Press the dough down carefully to deflate it, then cover and let it rise again until its doubled in size, another 45-60 minutes.